 Monounsaturated fat helps lower cholesterol, but only when it replaces saturated fats in an average daily diet.

-You can get polyunsaturated fat from oily fish such as salmon and tuna.
+You can get polyunsaturated fat from oily fish like salmon and tuna, nuts, and soy products like tofu.

-Polyunsaturated fat lowers cholesterol, but only when it replaces saturated fats in an average daily diet, and it can be better at doing this than monounsaturated fat.
+Polyunsaturated fat lowers cholesterol, but only when it replaces saturated fats in an average daily diet.
+It can be better at doing this than monounsaturated fat.

 Omega-3 is a type of polyunsaturated fat.
 You can get it from: